NAVIGATION

 PROFESSIONAL EXPERIENCE

-Assistant United States Attorney, U.S. Attorney’s Office (Tampa) (May 12, 2007 – May 12, 2019)
+Assistant United States Attorney, U.S. Attorney’s Office (Tampa) (May 2007 – May 2019)

 • Federal prosecutor in Tampa, Florida.
 Served in the Transnational Organized Crime Section, the Economic Crimes Section, the Organized Crime Section, and the Violent Crimes and Narcotics Section.

-• District Opioid Coordinator, Middle District of Florida (2017-2019).
+• District Opioid Coordinator, Middle District of Florida (MDFL) (2017-2019).
 Responsible for coordinating anti-opioid efforts of the second most populous District in the United States.
-Prosecuted opioid-related cases, prepared a revised 2018 MDFL anti-opioid strategy, created a new intelligence and evidence collection process with Florida medical examiners, shared best practices amongst opioid-responsible colleagues, and collected and analyzed the best available data on the opioid threat to the District.
+Prosecuted opioid-related cases, prepared a revised 2018 MDFL anti-opioid strategy, created a new intelligence and evidence-collection process with Florida medical examiners, shared best practices amongst opioid-responsible colleagues, and collected and analyzed the best available data on the opioid threat to the District.

-Assistant State Attorney, State Attorney’s Office, Thirteenth Judicial Circuit (Tampa) (July 2003 – May 12, 2007)
+Assistant State Attorney, State Attorney’s Office, Thirteenth Judicial Circuit (July 2003 – May 2007)

-• In addition to service as a general prosecutor, served as the Deputy Chief of the Economic Crimes Unit, its Lead Trial Attorney, and as a Domestic Violence prosecutor.
+• In addition to service as a general prosecutor, served as the Deputy Chief of the Economic Crimes Unit, its Lead Trial Attorney, and as a domestic violence prosecutor.

 • Tried most major crimes prosecuted in Florida, including murder, trafficking, burglary, and sexual battery.
-Also had the unusual responsibility of serving as lead counsel in a civil case against a conglomerate of strip clubs.

 Federal Judicial Law Clerk, U.S. Magistrate Judge (Tampa) (July 2002 – July 2003)